-If you’re a new arrival to Las Vegas, one thing that may seem odd about this area is the number of rooftop air conditioning units.
+If you’re new to Las Vegas, you’ve probably noticed the rooftop AC units dotting the Valley.
 The city’s hot desert climate makes them a must for any home or business owner.
-Why is that?

-A rooftop placement offers many advantages in terms of cost, maintenance, and safety, making it the default choice for many builders.
-Before buying a property, it helps to know why this a rooftop placement usually makes the most sense.
+A rooftop air conditioner placement offers many advantages in terms of cost, maintenance, and safety, making it the default choice for many builders.
+Before buying a property or installing an AC unit, it helps to know why this placement makes the most sense.

 Why Are AC Units on the Roof in Las Vegas?

 It’s typical for commercial building rooftops in Las Vegas to have AC units, but there’s more variation among residential properties.
 Many use central air conditioning systems in which the cooling and heating components are split between and indoor and outdoor unit.

 The outdoor unit typically has a heat exchanger, compressor, and a fan.
 However, it relies on the indoor unit’s own fan and evaporative heat exchanger to move air throughout the home.
 This means there are more parts that need to be checked in order to identify the source of any breakdown.

 Rooftop air conditioning is particularly attractive in Las Vegas for several reasons.

 - Ease of repair: Rooftop ACs are all-in-one units, meaning a technician doesn’t have to start up individual sections or search through the tubes connecting the indoor and outdoor units to find out where a failure has occurred.

 - Gravity: Rooftop units also avoid the problem of needing to push cold air upwards, allowing them to run longer and with less energy than indoor units.